UniverseXYZ/UniverseApp-Frontend/README.md

 ## Testing

-- The tests are written with [Synpress](https://github.com/synthetixio/synpress)
+- The tests are written with a fork of [Synpress](https://github.com/UniverseXYZ/synpress), that extends the modue with the cypress file upload package.
+The original repo is [Synpress](https://github.com/synthetixio/synpress)

 - Additional Synpress [Commands](https://github.com/synthetixio/synpress/blob/master/support/index.d.ts)